alfuwu/Hyleus-Vault/Species/Sapient/Xe'tunig.md

 ---
 The xe'tunig are a strange species, living deep within the oceans betwixt the continents.
 They require specialized magical capabilities to so much as survive within the low-pressure and water-less environment on land, making their appearances in non-underwater settlements almost nonexistent.

+Due to their lack of early interaction with land-faring sapients, the xe'tunig have several exonyms attached to their species.
+These have gradually shifted into being regarded as ethnic slurs, falling into disuse in favor of the endonym "xe'tunig".

 Despite evolving almost entirely separately to the [[human]] instead of branching off from them like all other humanoid species, the xe'tunig are strikingly similar in form.
 Scientists believe this is due to some of the inherent advantages the [[human]] form comes with; most notably the hand and facial expressions.
 The lack of aerodynamic form still baffles scientists, though some hypothesize that the prehistoric xe'tunig didn't require much maneuverability, leading to a suboptimal evolution that resulted in a more human appearance.

 The many needs of the xe'tunig species on land has resulted in them having quite the unique-looking ambassadorial attire, wearing enchanted veils of high-pressure flowing water to maintain hydration and pressure.
 This veil also automatically collects and disposes of the ammonia substance excreted by the xe'tunig body.